Azure/deployment-stacks/TUTORIAL.md

   -DenySettingsMode 'DenyDelete'
 ```

-The Azure PowerShell interface also includes these parameters to custom the deny assignment:
+The Azure PowerShell interface also includes these parameters to customize the deny assignment:

 - `-DenySettingsExcludedPrincipals`
 - `-DenySettingsApplyToChildScopes`